Annabelx61/pollSpace2/README.md

 # Poll_Space

 PollSpace is an app designed to engage users in polls on various topics.
 The app features pre-made polls, and a user login through FireBase so that polling results can be recorded and shared between users.
+The audience in this app would be those interested in seeing there interests compared to others, and seeing the publics opinion on relevant issues.
+Those who like apps like Wishbone would be our target audience.

 Screenshots: